-- AmeriCorps members will gain skills as a result of their training and service that can be utilized and will be valued by future employers after their service term is completed. - The program will recruit AmeriCorps members from the geographic or demographic communities in which the programs operate. - The applicant will foster an inclusive service culture where different backgrounds, talents, and capabilities are welcomed and leveraged for learning and effective service delivery.
+- AmeriCorps members will gain skills as a result of their training and service that can be utilized and will be valued by future employers after their service term is completed. - The program will recruit AmeriCorps members from the geographic or demographic communities in which the programs operate. - Participants will know they are AmeriCorps members; they will be trained on describing their role and position while in service.
+Staff and community members will know they are AmeriCorps members. - The applicant will foster an inclusive service culture where different backgrounds, talents, and capabilities are welcomed and leveraged for learning and effective service delivery.